-OpenID Connect Federation 1.0
+OpenID Federation 1.0

 Overview

-OpenID Connect Federation 1.0 defines a mechanism where an identity provider / authorization server and a relying party (client) that have no direct relationship trust each other based on trust chains and the identity provider accepts OAuth/OIDC requests from the relying party without needing prior registration of the relying party.
+OpenID Federation 1.0 defines a mechanism where an identity provider / authorization server and a relying party (client) that have no direct relationship trust each other based on trust chains and the identity provider accepts OAuth/OIDC requests from the relying party without needing prior registration of the relying party.

 Trust chains are uni-directional.
 Therefore, two trust chains are built when an identity provider and a relying party trust each other.
 One is a trust chain for the relying party to trust the identity provider.